Optimal Time-Adaptivity for Parabolic Problems: Optimality of the adaptive time stepping

 \section{Optimality of the adaptive time stepping}

-In this section, we prove the following main result of this work: We denote the set of all meshes that respect the grading~\eqref{eq:graded} and can be generated by iterated trisections from some initial mesh $\TT_0$ by $\T$. \begin{theorem} Let $V$ be finite dimensional and let the initial mesh $\TT_0$ be uniform.
-Moreover, let the marking parameter $0<\theta\leq 1$ be sufficiently small, and let the grading parameter $G\in\N$ be sufficiently large.
-If, for some $s>0$, there holds
+In this section, we prove the following main result of this work.
+Let $\TT_0$ be some uniform initial mesh, we denote by $\T$ the set of all meshes that can be obtained via recursive bisections (for $k>2$) and trisections (for $k=2$) starting from $\TT_0$ (without any grading).

+\begin{theorem} Let the initial mesh $\TT_0$ be uniform.
+Moreover, let the marking parameter $0<\theta\leq 1$ be sufficiently small.
+Given $s>0$, define